michelrandahl/Using-prolog-from-other-languages/README.md

 python_jsonrpc_sample.py
-is a sample python script which shows how to use the jsonrpclib to communicate with prolog
+is a sample python script which shows how to use the jsonrpclib to communicate with the prolog service from the json_svc.pl file

 just run it in the console by typing: